Félix María Zuloaga: Early life

-Felix Zuloaga was born on 31 March 1803 in Álamos, Sonora.He was born to Manuel Jose De Zuloaga and María Anna Gertrudis Vitala Trillo.
+Felix Zuloaga was born on 31 March 1813 in Álamos, Sonora.
+He was born to Manuel Jose De Zuloaga and María Anna Gertrudis Vitala Trillo.

 On 8 October 1834, he received the rank of colonel of the national guard and was engaged in campaigns against Indians until 1837, when he left the department of Chihuahua, having previously been granted the rank of lieutenant of engineers.

 He defended the government during the Federalist Revolt of 1840, during which a group of militants seized the National Palace and took President Anastasio Bustamante hostage in order to try and overthrow the government and restore the Constitution of 1824.
 The following year he joined the Bases of Tacubaya which intended to revise the then current constitution, the Siete Leyes.
-He was promoted to captain on 5 November 1841 and fought in Yucatán as part of the Caste Wars, after which he moved to Tabasco and was granted the rank of lieutenant colonel.
+He was promoted to captain on 5 November 1841 and fought in Yucatán during the Caste War, after which he moved to Tabasco and was granted the rank of lieutenant colonel.

 During the Mexican–American War, he was in charge of fortifications in Monterey and in Saltillo, and in 1847 contributed to setting up the defenses on the route from Veracruz to Mexico City.

 In July 1848, he retired to Chihuahua where he was elected alderman in 1852 and remained in that post until March, 1853 when he returned to service in the military.
 In November he was promoted to colonel and was named president of the council of war for judging thieves at which post he remained for a few months.
-In the following two years he served the Santa Anna's campaign against the liberal revolutionaries of the south led by Juan Alvarez.
+In the following two years he served the Santa Anna's campaign against the liberal revolutionaries of the south led by Juan Álvarez.
 He fell prisoner at the Hacienda de Nuzco, and the rebel commander Ignacio Comonfort protected him from being sent to a firing squad and actually recruited him to join the liberal cause.
 When the Plan of Ayutla triumphed, and Santa Anna's dictatorship was overthrown, Zuloaga was given command of Comonfort's forces and assigned to the campaign of Sierra de Querétaro.